DanielShamsoddini/ALifeFinalProject/README.md

     Accounting for Evolution in Shape:
         Limit # of blocks for both
         Limit # of motors for both
-        Sensor Likelihoods are equal in both control and evolution, cap # of sensors Run several times, to see if evolution takes truly different path
+        Sensor Likelihoods are equal in both control and evolution Run several times, to see if evolution takes truly different path

     Accounting for Synaptic Weights:
-        Weights are randomly decided at start and can not be changed through mutation, evolution does not affect synaptic weights
+        Weights are randomly decided at start (-1 or 1) and can not be changed through mutation, evolution does not affect synaptic weights

 Technical Specifications: